top of page

 Style

-Freud, Lacan and Apollon’s profound respect for – and defense of – the sanctity of each singular being in their suffering and genius – all advocates for the stranger within – is the esthetic and ethical ground from which their theory has emerged.
-For me, this, above all, is the ground and horizon of the practice.
+Freud, Lacan and Apollon’s profound respect for – and defense of – the sanctity of our singular being in its suffering and genius – all fierce advocates for the stranger within – is the æsthetic and ethical ground from which their theory has emerged; because it emerges from the encounter with this stranger.

 The profundity of their respect for this stranger within – and without –